How to Prepare for the ACT Reading Test

 The answer is H. Pay attention when questions ask about specific lines and don’t look for information outside them.
 Information about what Abshu remembered is referenced in the fifth paragraph, not the fourth.

-ACT.org has free ACT Reading exams for you to practice with.
-ACT Reading practice is crucial to performing well on the test!
+ACT.org has a free ACT reading exam for you to practice with.
+ACT reading practice is crucial to performing well on the test!

 FAQs: ACT Reading Test

-If you still have questions about preparing for ACT Reading, check out these FAQs!
+If you still have questions about the ACT reading test prep, check out these FAQs!

 1. How Do I Practice for the ACT Reading Test?

-To practice, you can take ACT practice tests, engage with college-level texts, and evaluate the main idea and author POVs in texts.
+To practice, you can take ACT practice tests, engage with college-level texts, and evaluate the main idea and author's POVs of what you read.

 2. Is ACT Reading Hard?